Jeffrey1202/comp9101/README.md

     return score
 This part of code used to calculate the weighted euclidean distance of users.
 It uses an improved formula to caculate the distance which may improve the result.

-# jaccard similiarity base on user/item
+# Jaccard similiarity base on user/item
 def jaccard_sim(user_dict1, user_dict2):
     # RSME1.1305770943451297
     set_all = set(user_dict1) | set(user_dict2)